December 30, 2009

 Fesenjoon - Pomegranate Walnut and Chicken Stew

-4 boneless, skinless chicken breasts, rinsed, cut in small chunks
+-4 boneless, skinless chicken breasts, cut into small chunks

-1. You may chop the walnuts as finely as possible or pulse them a few times in a food processor.
+1. Pulse the walnuts a few times in a food processor until finely ground.

-3. Add the pomegranate molasses and 2 cups of water, mix well, cover the pan with lid slightly ajar and simmer for 30- 40 minutes on low heat.
+3. Add the pomegranate molasses and 2 cups of water to the pan.
+Mix well, cover with the lid slightly ajar, and simmer over low heat for 30-40 minutes.

-4. In a large heavy pot, saute the onions in 2 tablespoons of oil over medium heat until golden brown, add turmeric and stir well.
+4. In a large heavy-bottomed pot, heat 2 tablespoons of oil over medium heat.
+Sauté the onions until golden brown.

-5. Place the chicken pieces into the pot and cook until golden brown on all sides, add salt, pepper and a small dash of cinnamon.
-I usually add 1/2 teaspoon of salt in the beginning which later on can be adjusted and a dash of pepper.
-This is not a hot dish.
+5. Add the chicken pieces to the pot and cook until golden on all sides.
+Add salt, pepper, and a small dash of cinnamon.
+Start with 1/2 teaspoon of salt; you can adjust later.)

-6. Pour the pomegranate walnut mixture into the pot, mix well, add additional water if needed, chicken pieces need to be covered in liquid, bring back to a boil.
-Then lower the heat, cover and simmer for two hours.
-The slow cooked chicken, walnuts and pomegranate sauce will be rich and creamy.
+6. Pour the pomegranate-walnut mixture into the pot with the chicken.
+Stir well, adding water if needed, so the chicken is fully covered, and brought back to a boil.
+Then reduce the heat to low, cover, and simmer for 2 hours.
+The slow cooking allows the chicken, walnuts, and pomegranate sauce to become rich and creamy.

 Enjoy!